We may collect a share of sales or other compensation from the links on this page.

 How to Protect Your Helmet.

-Take some measures to give you helmet a longer life by NOT dropping it, bashing it against skis in or putting any undue weight on.
+Take some measures to give your helmet a longer life by NOT dropping it, bashing it against skis or putting any undue weight on it.
+Don’t put your ski helmet in the washing machine or submerge it completely in water.

 You can clean it with a wet cloth, but do not use any harsh chemicals like bleach or detergent as this will degrade the materials.